fenago/puppet-course/quickstart/md/Lab_7.md

-Most of these are fairly self-explanatory. `tags` is an array of strings which will help people find your module if it is listed on Puppet Forge, and it\'s usual to tag your module []{#id354 .indexterm}with the name of the software or service it manages (in this case, `ntp`).
+Most of these are fairly self-explanatory. `tags` is an array of strings which will help people find your module if it is listed on Puppet Forge, and it\'s usual to tag your module with the name of the software or service it manages (in this case, `ntp`).

 If your module relies on other Puppet modules,